 You are only eligible if one of the following apply:

-- An injury, illness, physical disability, or advanced age prevents you from accessing the polling place.
+- An injury, illness, physical disability, or advanced age which keeps you confined or immobile.

 - You are attending school out of the county or state.